Lidya1234/Fashion-online-shop/README.md

 <img src="images/screenshot.jpg" alt="Fashion-online shop">

 This is a project to demonstrate the existing knowledge of HTML and CSS.
-It is a solo project which recreates a responsive website of online fashion shop.
+It is a solo project which recreates a responsive website of Fashion online shop.

 ## Built With
  HTML5